Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/general/data-model.md

 ## Deployments

 In Amplitude Experiment, a deployment serves a group of flags or experiments for use in an application.
 Deployments have an associated randomly generated **deployment key** (a.k.a API key) which is used to uniquely identify the deployment and authorize requests to Amplitude Experiment's evaluation servers.

-!!!info "SDK Usage"
+!!!info "Client vs Server Deployments"
-    The deployment key is what is used to initialize Amplitude Experiment SDKs.
+    Deployments are either client or server deployments.
+Only server deployments can utilize access flag configs for [local evaluation](./evaluation/local-evaluation.md), and should not be shared to made public in any way.

 Deployments live within Amplitude Analytics projects; a project may have multiple deployments.
 Deployments are [added to Flags and Experiments](../guides/getting-started/create-a-flag.md#add-a-deployment) which exist within the same project.
 When a request to fetch variants for a user is received by Experiment's evaluation servers, the deployment key is used to look up all associated flags and experiments for evaluation.